iainctduncan/papers/source/design.rst

 Symbolic computation and list processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lisp is unusual in its first-class support for programming with *symbols* and in its simple, minimal, and consistent syntax (CTN: Taube 2004, 8).
+Lisp is unusual in its first-class support for programming with *symbols* and in its simple, minimal, and consistent syntax (Taube 2004, 8).
 Programming with symbols, also known as "symbolic computation" or "symbolic processing", means that programs can work directly with not only program *data* but with the *textual tokens* comprising the program itself.
 For example, as with any high-level language, we may have a variable named **foo**, at which we have stored the value **99**,